rabbitmq/rabbitmq-amqp-python-client/README.md

 The client supports automatic reconnection with the ability to reconnect Managements, Producers and Consumers

-You can check the [`reconnection example`](./examples/reconnection/reconnection_example.py) to see how to manage disconnections and eventually attempt a reconnection
+You can check the [`reconnection example`](./examples/reconnection/reconnection_example.py) to see how to manage disconnections